Luxman: History

 Lux Corporation was founded in Japan in June 1925, by T. Hayakawa and his brother K. Yoshikawa.
 The company began as the radio equipment department of Kinsuido Picture Frame Store in Osaka, until then only an importer of picture frames, and was founded just ahead of the first radio broadcast that year.

 At the time, Japanese radio listeners were dependent on technology originating in the United States and Europe.
 Importing radio equipment and parts was a very forward-looking enterprise for Lux.
 Lux Corporation later decided that, in order to compete effectively as a supplier, it had to not only sell equipment but manufacture parts in-house to reduce the costs of importing, beginning the creation of the Luxman brand.
-As a result of this pursuit, Luxman became famous for the output of various quality transformers and switches in Japan, and today is one of the oldest manufacturers in Japan of electronic components, which is reflected in the company's tagline, Ultimate Fidelity, since 1925.
+As a result of this pursuit, Luxman became famous for the output of various quality transformers and switches in Japan, and today is one of the oldest manufacturers in Japan of electronic components.